mspass-team/mspass/docs/source/user_manual/database_concepts.rst

   Thus, for the same reason as above we state rule 3 which is very similar to rule 2:

-| Rule 3.
+| **Rule 3**.
 The source collection should contain any useful source
   positions that define locations in space and time (attributes *source_lat, source_lon, source_depth*, and *source_time*).
 Linking each document in a wf collection to the desired point in the source collection is a preprocessing step to define a valid dataset.

-| *global.*  Not yet implemented, but something we need.
+| *global*.
+Not yet implemented, but something we need.
 Should be a
   place to hold global attributes.
 Examples might be unit definitions, space tolerance for site information, space-time tolerance for events, and an alternative to yaml storage of data stored now in mspass.yaml.